isomerpages/moe-navalbasesec/_academic-curriculum/Talent Development @ NBSS.md

 <p>At Naval Base Secondary School, we are dedicated to nurturing each student's
 unique talents and abilities.
-As part of our <strong>3E Approach</strong> to developing students <strong>(Embrace, Engage, and Excel)</strong>, our Talent Development Programme (TDP) offers students opportunities to excel in areas outside of the standard curriculum, challenging their thinking in the process.
+As part of our <strong>3E Approach</strong> to developing students <strong>(Embrace, Engage, and Excel)</strong>, our Talent Development Programme (TDP) offers students opportunities to <strong>excel </strong>in areas outside of the standard curriculum, challenging their thinking in the process.
 From Mathematics board game design to public speaking, to storytelling and innovative Science projects, the TDP encourages excelling Navalites to explore new ideas and address real-world challenges.</p>
 <h4>Programme Overview</h4>
 <table style="minWidth: 100px">
 <colgroup>